 We tell ourselves stories, often scary “what if” stories, but what if we can change the outcome of these stories and recognize our hook before we get carried away?
 What if we can use our breath, something that is always accessible and free, to carry oxygen and cool, calming, and invigorating feelings throughout our bodies?

 What if sitting with our breath is what we need to liberate ourselves from anxiety and live happy and peaceful lives?

 I wish I had known about the importance of breathing years ago.
-Introducing meditative; restorative-breathing practices can change our schools, our families and the way we operate our businesses.
-Breathing in a community can change the world.
+Introducing meditative; restorative-breathing practices can change our schools, our families, and the way we operate our businesses.
+Sitting side by side and breathing together in a community of trust can change the world.

 Breath doesn’t discriminate and it doesn’t ascribe to one religion.
 Breath connects all living beings and it is a means to freedom, from the inside out.
 If you are breathing, there is more right with you than wrong with you.

 Give yourself the gift of breath today.
 Feel the natural ebb and flow of your breath; in and out, in and out.
 Stay present as you tune into the places you feel your breath the most.
 Is it in your chest?
 Your throat?
 Your abdomen?
 Your toes?
 Take three deep breaths in and out.
 Do you feel more alive?
 Grateful?
 Kind?

 Your breath is always there, she is just waiting for you to say hello.